WilliamMarti/CCNA/CCNA/Wireless/Wireless Controllers.md

 ##### Management Interface

-Default interface for in-band management of the controller and connectivty to Enterprise Service such as AAA servers.
+Default interface for in-band management of the controller and connectivity to Enterprise Service such as AAA servers.

 Used for communication between the controller and access points